kcdodd/partis-pyproj/README.md

 transparent implementation of a [PEP-517](https://www.python.org/dev/peps/pep-0517) build back-end.
 The guiding principles adopted for ``partis.pyproj`` are:

-* Stateless and agnostic to project structure and management, purely focused on the stages of preparing a distribution.
+* Stateless and agnostic to project structure and management, focused on the stages of preparing a distribution.
 * Avoid inspecting or inferring "desired behavior" from the contents of the package being distributed / installed, and provide as much control as possible over the